Tropical Island Cake

 6. Mix the part of the cake you removed with the butter and spread it over the bottom half of the cake, then refrigerate the cake for 30 minutes to allow the coating to set.

-7. Meanwhile, soak the gelatin in cold water for the blue glaze.
-Bring the water and sugar to a boil, ideally bringing the mixture to 217°F to give the glaze a beautiful shine.
+7. Meanwhile, start on the blue glaze.
+Bring the water and sugar to a boil, ideally bringing the mixture to 215°F to give the glaze a beautiful shine.
 Once you reach this temperature, immediately remove the pan from the heat and stir in the white chocolate with a whisk.
-Next, add the syrup and heavy cream.
-The mixture should have a creamy consistency by now.
+Add the syrup and heavy cream – the mixture should have a creamy consistency by now.
 As soon as the temperature of the glaze drops to 140°F, gently mix the gelatin and dissolve it in the glaze.
 Puree the mass, making sure not to work in any air to avoid getting bubbles.
 As you're pureeing the glaze, add blue food coloring.
 The glaze should be about 86°F before putting it on the cake.
 If you don't feel like getting the thermometer out, you can also just mix the glaze as shown in the video, but be prepared for the fact that it won't look quite as shiny this way.
-Place the cake on an elevated surface, like a deep plate, and fix the cake with the edge of a springform pan.
+Place the cake on an elevated surface, like a deep plate, and fix the cake in place with the edge of a springform pan.

 9. Place the perforated cake dome carefully on top of the glaze and then press it down slowly and evenly so that the glaze starts dripping out of the holes.
 Except for a small island in the middle, the entire springform pan should be filled with blue glaze.